bazelbuild/rules_scala/README.md

 and `scala_test`.

 In order to use `scala_library`, `scala_macro_library`, and `scala_binary`,
-you must add the following to your WORKSPACE file:
+you must have bazel 0.2.0 and add the following to your WORKSPACE file:

 ```python
 git_repository(